cqpancoast/solaria/README.md

 # Solaria

-An API for making interactive fiction.
+An API for reading and writing interactive fiction.